-Drupal is a large scale website platform.
+Drupal is a large-scale website platform.
 It is somewhat similar to WordPress in the sense that they are both content management systems (CMS) allowing users to manage the content of their website while displaying it in a clear, logical manner.

 One of the things that Drupal is praised for is its security.
 Many large-scale operations requiring high levels of security are managed through Drupal.
-The most famous of these would have to be whitehouse.gov.
+The most famous of these would have to be nasa.gov.
 Drupal, can be quite difficult for non-experienced website builders to use.

 If you choose Drupal, you will need to at least be somewhat comfortable working with HTML and PHP, as this platform is more developer-centered.

 Magento is a high performance and scalable e-Commerce website solution or large-scale online businesses.
 Magento offers versatility, advanced search engine optimization features, real-time product and sales tracking paired with the ability to connect with 3rd party vendors to maintain relationships and increase sales.
 Magento is mobile-friendly to the tablet and smartphone user and full of helpful features to the e-merchant and online customers such as digital coupons and promotions.

 If you are looking to have a large-scale ecommerce specific business, Magento may be the platform for you.
 The other platforms on this list all offer ecommerce functionality, but Magento is dedicated their development efforts to ecommerce.